me2resh/ddd-sam-example/appointments-app-backend/README.md

     F -->|Yes| G[Deploy to Staging]
     F -->|No| H[Stop]
 ```

+Another workflow is triggered to push changes to production.

 ### 2. Manual Deployment to Production
 This approach includes a manual approval step before deploying to the production environment.
 After successful deployment to the staging environment, a manual approval request is created.
 Once approved, the changes are deployed to the production environment.